NDACC Data Protocol for Data Users

 General Rules of Use

-Mandatory acknowledgement:
+Recommended acknowledgement:

 “The data used in this publication were obtained from “NDACC PI name” as part of the Network for the Detection of Atmospheric Composition Change (NDACC) and are available through the NDACC website www.ndacc.org.”

 In all cases, NDACC data users are expected to consult the online documentation and reference articles to fully understand the scope and limitations of the NDACC datasets available at the NDACC DHF.
 They are strongly encouraged to contact the respective NDACC PI (listed in the data documentation on the web page) to receive any additional information regarding the data product that could be useful in their studies/applications and as such ensure the proper use of specific data sets.
+Users of RD data should consult the PIs using the information in the data file metadata for information about the datasets.

 Data Aggregators or Institutional Data Users

-Appendix – Institutional Data User Guidelines
+Appendix – Institutional Data Use Agreement

 1. Institute & Individual Name

-4. Data Products Used with mechanism for modifications and additions:
+2. Data Products Used with mechanism for modifications and additions:

 • Instrument Working Group(s)

-• Dataset type e.g. RD or consolidated
+• Dataset type e.g. RD or NDACC Affiliated

 • Species